 The Consequences of a Bank Closure

-If your bank account was involuntarily closed because of an unpaid balance or suspected fraud, it could affect your ability to qualify for future bank accounts.
-That's because banks typically review your banking history from reporting company ChexSystems as part of the application process, and negative history could result in a denial.
+If your bank account was involuntarily closed because of an unpaid balance or suspected fraud, it could affect your ability to open a bank account in the future.
+That's because banks typically review your banking history from reporting company ChexSystems as part of the application process, and negative history, including the closure of your account, could result in a denial.

-The good news is you're entitled to a free copy of your ChexSystems report every 12 months to see what's on it.
-And if you find banking history errors, you have the right to dispute the records.
-After paying off an old bank account balance, you can also request to have the record removed from your ChexSystems report.
+Fortunately, you're entitled to a free copy of your ChexSystems report every 12 months, and you have the right to dispute any inaccurate records.
+Once you settle your outstanding bank account balance, request to have the record removed from your ChexSystems report.